 “If we blow this window, we are going to get stuck with a yearlong CR,” Republican Sen. John Hoeven told reporters.
 “We’ve been working it and working it and working it and working to get to regular order.
 Leader Thune has always been rock solid on that, and that’s one thing that matters to Democrats.”

-Senate Majority Leader John Thune has signaled that votes on these measures could begin as soon as Sunday evening.
-The issue is timing, and any individual senator could drag out the process using procedural delays.
-Once the package is passed in the Senate, Speaker Mike Johson would need to call the House back into session, where the legislation’s path is less clear.
+The issue for final passage of the bill is timing, and any individual senator could drag out the process using procedural delays.
+Once the package is passed in the Senate, Speaker Mike Johson would have to call the House back into session, where the legislation’s path is less clear.

 Sign in